horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

     - Defiend kubernets two files with .yaml:
         - Deployment file : Controls the app deployment proccess inside the Kubernetes cluster (replicas,docker image,port,...)
+        - Service file : expose and make access easy outside using port
+        - Beacuse i used private repo on dockerhub i added dockerhub secrets in kubernets to can access image using
+        ```bash
+        kubectl create secret docker-registry regcred --docker-username=user --docker-password=pass --docker-email=email
+        ```

-        - Service file : expose and make access easy outside using port **Then two files work together using selector that app is defined in both**
+      **Then two files work together using selector that app is defined in both**
     - Apply files to cluster using
     ```bash
     kubectl apply -f deployment.yaml